On the Feasible Region of Efficient Algorithms for Attributed Graph Alignment: Introduction

-{Our characterizations of the feasible regions of \AttrRich{} and \AttrSparse{} are illustrated in Figure~\ref{fig:info-comparison} as areas \circled{ {2}} and \circled{ {3}}, respectively.
+Our characterizations of the feasible regions of \AttrRich{} and \AttrSparse{} are illustrated in Figure~\ref{fig:info-comparison} as areas \circled{ {2}} and \circled{ {3}}, respectively.
 The information-theoretically feasible and infeasible regions given in \cite{Zhang--Wang--Wang2021} are also illustrated in the figure for comparison.
 We can see that there is a gap between the feasible region achieved by \AttrRich{} and \AttrSparse{} and the known information-theoretically feasible region.
-It is left open whether this gap is a fundamental limit of polynomial-time algorithms. \footnote{We comment that efficient algorithms for attributed graph alignment are also studied in the line of work~\cite{Zhang-Tong2016,Zhang-Tong-2019,Zhou-Li-Wu-Cao-Ying-Tong2021}, where the focus is the empirical performance rather than the theoretical feasible regions.} } In addition, we also specialize the attributed graph alignment to the so-called seeded graph alignment problem and show that our proposed algorithms strictly improve the known feasible region of polynomial-time algorithms for the seeded graph alignment problem.
+It is left open whether this gap is a fundamental limit of polynomial-time algorithms \footnote{We comment that in the line of work~\cite{Zhang-Tong2016,Zhang-Tong-2019,Zhou-Li-Wu-Cao-Ying-Tong2021}, the authors have explored efficient algorithms for a closely-related problem known as attributed network alignment.
+In this problem, attributes are attached to both vertices and edges, in contrast to the exclusive association with vertices in attributed graph alignment.
+The focus in this line of work is the empirical performance rather than the theoretical feasible region. }

+In addition, we specialize the feasible region of the proposed algorithms to the context of the seeded \er{} graph alignment problem, and demonstrate that the specialized feasible region includes certain range of parameters that is not known to be achievable in the literature.